Z-Abbas/m5C-pred/README.md

 - Download the complete repository to your PC.
 - Define the specie to load the specific model.
-    - It will pick the respective weight file and the zero index file itself.
 - Provide correct path to the available data.
 - Just run the main.py file, it will provide the prediction as:
     - Sequence ID